-JOAN A. GIDUQUIO-BARON Filipino Assistant Corporate Secretary 50 years old, Filipino, has been the Assistant Corporate Secretary of the Company since 2003.
-Ms. Baron also holds other positions: Acting Corporate Secretary of Visayan Electric Company, Inc; Director and Assistant Corporate Secretary - Southern Grove Properties and Development Corporation; Assistant Corporate Secretary of Vivant Energy Corporation, 1590 Energy Corporation, Amberdust Holding Corporation, Corenergy, Inc., Vivant Solar Corporation, Isla Norte Energy Corporation formerly Vivant Powercore Active Inc., Southern Powercore Holding Corporation, Vivant Corporate Center, Inc., La Pampanga Energy Corporation formerly Vivant Enercore Integrated, Inc., Vivant Geo Power Corporation, Vivant Infracore Holdings Inc., Vivant Hydrocore Holdings Inc., Vivant Transcore Holdings Inc., Vivant Integrated Diesel Corporation, Vivant Boolty Vontures Corporation, Vivant Boolty Vontures Vivant Realty Ventures Corporation, Vivant Renewable Energy Corporation, Vivant Isla Inc., Vivant Integrated Generation Corporation, Vivant-Malogo Hydropower, Inc., and Sun Star Publishing, Inc.; Corporate Secretary - JEGVEG Realty, Inc., JEG Development Corporation, JDC Tomodachi, Inc. and Watermatic Philippines Corporation.
+JOAN A. GIDUQUIO-BARON 50 years old, Filipino Assistant Corporate Secretary

+Atty.
+Baron has been the Assistant Corporate Secretary of the Company since 2003.
+Ms. Baron also concurently holds the following positions: Acting Corporate Secretary of Visayan Electric Company, Inc; Director and Assistant Corporate Secretary - Southern Grove Properties and Development Corporation; Assistant Corporate Secretary of Vivant Energy Corporation, 1590 Energy Corporation, Amberdust Holding Corporation, Corenergy, Inc., Vivant Solar Corporation, Isla Norte Energy Corporation, Southern Powercore Holding Corporation, Vivant Corporate Center, Inc., La Pampanga Energy Corporation, Vivant Geo Power Corporation, Vivant Infracore Holdings Inc., Vivant Hydrocore Holdings Inc., Vivant Transcore Holdings Inc., Isla Mactan-Cordova Corporation, Vivant Integrated Diesel Corporation, Vivant Realty Ventures Corporation, Vivant Renewable Energy Corporation, Delta P. Hybrid Inc., Vivant Integrated Generation Corporation, Vivant-Malogo Hydropower, Inc., and Sun Star Publishing, Inc.; Corporate Secretary - JEGVEG Realty, Inc., JEG Development Corporation, JDC Tomodachi, Inc., and Watermatic Philippines Corporation.
 She obtained her Juris Doctor from the Ateneo de Manila University School of Law in 1996 and her Master in Management degree from the Asian Institute of Management in 2001.
 Ms. Baron has been a member of the Philippine Bar since 1997 and a Director of the Alumni Association of the Asian Institute of Management-Cebu Chapter.
 She is a Partner at J.P.
 Garcia and Associates.
 Prior to this, she was an Associate Attorney at Puno and Puno Law Offices from 1997 until 2001.
-MARIA CIELITA ANIGA 64 years old, Filipino is the Vice-President for Human Filipino Resources.
-Prior to this, she served as Independent Consultant VP - Human Resources for Human Resources from 2018 to 2019.
-She is also the Founder and Chief Mentor of Pupils for Life, management consulting firm.
-Her previous employment was with Aboitiz Power - Distribution as SAVP for Human Resources from 2010 to 2016, Visayan Electric Company as AVP for Human Resources from 2004 to 2009, Davao Light and Power Company as AVP for Human Resources and Quality from 1993 to 2000, and various consulting and masteral teaching stints for Human Resources and Quality from 2000 to 2003.
-Ms. Aniga has a Master's Degree in Management, major in Industrial Relations from the University of the Philippines and has Chemical and Metallurgical Engineering degrees from the University of Mindanao and UP-MSU-IIT, respectively.
-She has certificates in talent management, Human Resources problem-solving, organizational development, and Quality management from institutions here and abroad.

-MARK D. HABANA 44 years old, Filipino, is the newly-appointed Vice President of MARK D. HABANA Filipino Vice President 44 years old, Filipino, is the newly-appointed Vice President of Vivant.
-Mr. Habana was first appointed as the Vice President for Commercial Affairs of Vivant in April 17, 2017.
+MARK D. HABANA

+45 years old, Filipino Vice President

+Mr. Habana assumed the position of Vice President of Vivant in March 2021.
+He first joined Vivant as the Vice President for Commercial Affairs in April 2017.
 In 2019, Mr. Habana moved to Vivant Energy Corporation as its VP - Subsidiary Operations and Chief Risk Officer, before moving back to Vivant in 2021.
-He currently holds the following position: Director of 1590 Energy Corporation, Vivant Integrated Diesel Inc., Vivant Integrated Generation Corporation, Vivant Isla Inc., Calamian Islands Power Corporation, Delta P., Inc., Minergy Power Corporation, Visayan Electric Company, Inc and Vivant Malogo Hydropower Inc.; Director and Chief Operating Officer of Vivant Solar Corp. formerly ET-Vivant Solar Corp. and ET Energy Island Corp.
+He currently holds the following positions: Director and President of 1590 Energy Corporation, Vivant Integrated Diesel Inc., Vivant Integrated Generation Corporation, Delta P Hybrid Inc., Calamian Islands Power Corporation, Delta P., Inc., Minergy Power Corporation, Visayan Electric Company, Inc., Corporation, BukidnonPower North BukidnonPower Corporation, and Vivant Malogo Hydropower Inc.; Director and Chief Operating Officer of Vivant Solar Corp. and Corenergy Solar Solutions Corporation.
 Before joining the Company, he was AVP at Energy Development Corporation (EDC) since May 2014.
 He ran Operations of the BacMan Geothermal Business Unit and led EDC's Technology Innovation efforts.
 Prior to this, he was in the oil & gas industry from March 2007 to April 2014 as Manager of Business Development for Occidental Petroleum and Venoco Inc.; both in Denver, Colorado.
 From September 2002 to March 2007, he took on risk management and deal structuring roles at energy trading firms: Sempra Energy Solutions in California and Constellation Energy in Maryland.
 He graduated from the University of the Philippines with a Bachelor of Science degree in Mechanical Engineering (Cum Laude).
 In June 2002, Mr. Habana earned his Master of Science in Petroleum Engineering from Stanford University in California, and, in January 2009, he completed the Executive Management Program from the Harvard Business School in Massachusetts.
-MICHAEL B. VELASCO Filipino Vice President 46 years old, Filipino, is the newly-appointed Vice President of Vivant.
-He first joined the Vivant group in March 1, 2020 as Vice President for Business Development & Industry Affairs of Vivant Energy Corporation before moving to Vivant in 2021.
-He currently holds the position of Director of Prism Energy, Inc. Before joining the Company, he was with Pilipinas Shell Petroleum Corp. for more than eighteen (18) years.
-His last role in Shell was in Trading & Supply as Channel Optimisation Lead for PH, and was tasked with ensuring the optimization of the value chain of the fuels businesses of Shell in the country.
-Prior to Trading & Supply he was in the Commercial Fuels group as the Indirect Channel Team Lead which managed the fuels distributor portfolio.
-He also handled direct account in different industries, including Marine.
-He started in Shell with the Retail group having assumed roles in Sales and Marketing.
-Prior to Pilipinas Shell, he had brief stints in what was then Watson Wyatt Philippines, Inc. and Hertz Local Edition in Reseda, California.
-He graduated from the Ateneo de Manila University in March 1998 with a Bachelor of Arts degree with major in Management Economics.